rdk/p2rank/misc/tutorials/training-tutorial.md

   * `cd p2rank; cp misc/local-env.sh .`
 * set available memory with `-Xmx32G` parameter.
 You will need a lot of memory: at least to store the whole training dataset of feature vectors and a trained model and then some (see _Raquired memory and memory/time trade-offs_)

-Note: for continuos work/experimentation is better to clone the git repo, have local java config in `local-env.sh` and use `prank.sh` for running experiments as described here.
+Note: for continuous work/experimentation it is better to clone the git repo, have a local java config in `local-env.sh`, and use `prank.sh` for running experiments (as described here).
-The reason is that that way it will be easy to download updates (`git pull`) ot switch to a different P2Rank version (`git checkout`).
+The reason is that this way it will be easy to download updates (`git pull`) ot switch to a different P2Rank version (`git checkout`) while config will stay put in `local-env.sh`.
-If you decide to use downloaded `.tar.gz` distribution or `.zip` source package this will not be easily possible.
+If you decide to use downloaded `.tar.gz` distribution or `.zip` source package this will not be as easy, and you will need to manually update the config each time you download an update.

 ## Training and evaluation